maudeve-it/ILI9XXX-XPT2046-STM32/4-CALIBRATION/README.md

 ## Checking touch sensor calibration

-Create a new project with a "Direct Handling" of the display (even if your final project is based on TouchGFX) following all instruction in: [(Direct handling) "How to" add this library to the created project](../3B-DIRECT)<br>
+Create a new project with a "Direct Handling" of the display (even if your final project is based on TouchGFX) following all instruction in: [(Direct handling) "How to" add this library to the created project](../3B-DIRECT), adding also the touch test function file.<br>
 In the main loop just run function "TestDrawing" this way:<br>

   ```sh